 Creating an Indian Food Menu

 Friends and blog readers often ask me what dishes to pair together when creating a menu.
 While there are no set rules, I typically aim to serve dishes that differ in taste and texture.
-I pair a “wet” dish (e.g., butter chicken) with a “dry” dish (e.g., cabbage and peas).
+I pair a “wet” dish (e.g., Butter Chicken) with a “dry” dish (e.g., Corn Kadai).
 And I also try to include a good variety of vegetarian and non-veg.

 Take a look at my sample menus below, and feel free to switch recipes out!
-You can find all of my Indian recipes here and all of my Instant Pot Indian recipes here.
+Check out all of my Indian Recipes and all of my Instant Pot Recipes.
 Nearly all of the recipe suggestions in my sample menus are Instant Pot recipes because they are easy to make and perfect for parties!

 Snacks/Appetizers